 The maple trees on the tops of the ridges and the hillsides sloping north and south turn color first.
 You will these colors from around Beaver Bay northeast to the US-Canada border and inland a few miles from Highway 61.
 As temps cool closer to the big lake, the second color season takes place.
 Poplars, birch and tamarack turn yellow and the entire Highway 61 corridor is lovely.

 Rainfall and temps affect both when the colors occur and how long they last, so it is variable each year.
-Starting Labor Day, I will provide weekly fall color reports with suggested tours each Thursday.
+Starting Labor Day, I will provide weekly [or more frequently] fall color reports with suggested tours each Thursday.